LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-12-03-career-reflections.md

 ## A Story of Mistakes

+### Money Ain't Everything, Dummy

 I consider myself to be a bit of a populist.
 That may be considered a charged term in today's political climate, but allow me to explain.
 There is a general principle in the US that it's considered to be rude, or impolite, or frowned-upon, or `[insert any negative adjective]` to talk about one's compensation.
 This sentiment is one propagated by none other than the very folks who have a vested interest in making sure you _don't_ talk about it.
 Could you guess which class of society that is?

 It's no secret that HFT pays well.
 Like, _really_ well.
 Fresh out of college, I was within the 99th percentile of earners for my age.
 In fact I was probably making more than what most college graduates make at big tech.
 This is compounded by the fact that Chicago, where Jump Trading's headquarters reside, can be considered in absolute terms to be a medium cost of living city.
 You can imagine that these factors led to a feeling that I "made it".
 I didn't worry about money.
 It was easy to come by, and the end-of-year bonuses endowed upon my savings an enormous boon.
 This is why I'm so adamant in the belief that if you can get a job in an HFT early in your career, you _MUST_ seize the opportunity.
 You might even say that compounding interest demands you to do it.

 You, dear reader, also know that money is not everything.
 During my last few years at Jump, I struggled mightily between the pursuit of all things green and the less tangible ideals such as "career growth".
 What do I mean by that precisely?
-Well, it became a fact that through a series of personal and professional missteps that I cornered myself into a part of Jump that, while important to the business, didn't challenge me in the ways I needed to be challenged (as I've already stated).
+Well, it became a fact that through a series of personal and professional missteps that I cornered myself into a part of Jump that, while important to the business, didn't challenge me in the ways I needed to be challenged.

+### Let the Sunlight Bleach All Sins

 The interesting thing to note is that Illinois has this law called the [`Personnel Records Review Act`](https://www.ilga.gov/legislation/ilcs/ilcs3.asp?ActID=2395).
 In short, this law gives Illinoisans the right to review their personal record from any employer.
 I submitted this request to Jump, and they returned to me an extremely comprehensive file that contained all of my end-of-year reviews where my colleagues enumerated in detail all of the ways that I had succeeded and fallen short.(1) Graciously, many of them were incredibly kind and generous in their appraisals of me (sometimes I feel unfairly so).
 But, I felt it was necessary for me to truly understand the ways I had been perceived, to let the sunlight bleach all sins.
 { .annotate }